SymfonyCasts/symfony-ux/sfcasts/turbo/stream-everything.md

 `<turbo-stream>`.
 Yup, we can include as *many* instructions as we want in a stream.
 Set the `action=""` to `replace` and the `target` to `product-review`, the id of the element that surrounds the reviews area.
 Inside, include the reviews template.
-Oh, but don't forget the include the `<template>` element - I'll remember that in a minute.
+Oh, but don't forget to include the `<template>` element - I'll remember that in a minute.

 We're using `replace` instead of `update` because `_reviews.html.twig` *contains*